EPM 101Planning & Budgeting

 Every organization faces constraints.
 Capital, people and time are finite.
 Planning provides a structured way to decide where to invest those resources and what outcomes to expect in return.
 Budgeting formalizes those decisions by assigning financial targets and accountability.

 Without planning, organizations operate reactively.
 Decisions are made in isolation.
 Tradeoffs are implicit rather than explicit.
-Budgeting imposes discipline by forcing choices to be made visible and measurable.

 At their core, planning and budgeting are about intent.
 They define what the organization is trying to achieve and how success will be measured.